-- Handler must come with the required paperwork and must arrive on-time for the test.
+- Handler must have completed all online forms at least 3 days before the test and must arrive ontime for the test.
 Not having the required paperwork or being late will result in having to reschedule the test to another day. - The dog must outwardly show that it wants to interact with certification team members, not merely tolerate interactions. - Safety is of paramount importance when doing therapy dog work.
 Therefore, if a dog shows aggressive or dangerous behavior toward a person or another dog, this will result in immediate dismissal from the test.
 The dog will not be permitted to re-test and the testing fee will not be refunded.
 Dangerous behavior includes, but is not limited to, snarling, growling, lunging, hard stare, and rigid or frozen body posture. - For safety reasons, we do not permit the use of the following pieces of equipment (either during the certification process or when dogs are volunteering as TDV therapy dog teams): spraying collars (such as citronella), electric/shock collars, vibrating collars, spray bottles or spraying devices of any kind, clickers and other noise-making devices; prong/pinch collars of any type, choke chains or nylon choke collars, and head halters of any type.
 Any collar or item that goes around a dog's neck should have a quick-release buckle or function.
-TDV reserves the right to prohibit any piece of training equipment should it be deemed unsafe or not conducive to the image and/or work of TDV.
+TDV reserves the right to prohibit any piece of training equipment should it be deemed unsafe or not conducive to the image and/or work of our organization.